 - a working group is currently meeting to renew the HDR Induction program to ensure all HDR students, whenever they commence, receive an appropriate induction to the ANU research community

-- scoping is currently underway to determine the functionality of a student self-service module in the Student Administration System upgrade, scheduled to commence later this year.
+- scoping is currently underway to determine the functionality of a student self-service module in the Student Administration System upgrade.

-The Project Steering Committee, chaired by the DVC-R Professor Margaret Harding, will continue to lead and oversee the project, ensuring all HDR developments across the University are working in consort to deliver the agreed target state for HDR Administration.
+The Project Steering Committee, chaired by the Dean Higher Degree by Research, will continue to lead and oversee the project, ensuring all HDR developments across the University are working in consort to deliver the agreed target state for HDR Administration.

-For information on the HDR Examinations and Thesis changes, see the HDR Examinations and Thesis Submission Project page
+For information on the HDR Examinations and Thesis project, see the HDR Examinations and Thesis Submission Project page